Your company is already operating in Germany and you would now like to export worldwide?

 Growing opportunities in Germany’s Blockchain Industry

 Blockchain technology offers a wide range of possible applications – particularly for ensuring transparency, traceability and information security – and has great potential for cross-industry applications.
-Blockchain is already being used in all sectors in Germany, with large companies leading the way.
-The technology also offers considerable advantages for German SMEs who are more likely to engage in cross-company collaboration.
+Blockchain is already being used in all sectors in Germany, particularily by large companies.
+However, the technology also offers considerable advantages for German SMEs who are often engaged in cross-company and international collaboration.
 Smart contracts enable business processes to be handled more efficiently, reduce transaction costs and increase the international competitiveness of Germany's export-oriented SMEs.
-In Germany, 73 percent of blockchain risk financing and 48 percent of deals in 2022-2023 were invested in sector-agnostic business models including blockchain networks, data management, verification and analytics, infrastructure, and developer tools.
+According to a Bitkom study, blockchain technology is mostly applied for accounting, finance and controlling activities.
+Further usage is in logistics, warehousing and shipping.
+Analyses of current job profiles indicate a wide range of applications for blockchain technology and planned applications particularily in the context of artificial intelligence, automation, the Internet of Things, cybersecurity and Web3 or tokenization of assets.
+In 2023 most of the German blockchain venture capital was invested in sector-agnostic business models including blockchain networks, data management, verification and analytics, infrastructure, and developer tools.
 This illustrates the potential of blockchain technology as a key technology for the economy as a whole.
+In the services sectors, particularly the financial sector shows a strong affinity for blockchain technology – this is reflected by the 25% of German blockchain companies that are active in crypto and finance.

-The number of companies in Germany already using or planning to use blockchain rose to 7.2 percent in 2024.
+In general, the number of companies in Germany already using or planning to use blockchain rose to 7.2 percent in 2024, while additional 20% of companies are already discussing potential use cases.
 One in five companies is already considering possible fields of application.
 Germany’s manufacturing industry is comparatively advanced when it comes to the use of blockchain: the frontrunner is the chemical industry where 14 percent of companies use the technology for their business processes.
 In the automotive industry, 13 percent of companies use blockchain technology.
-Blockchain technology is used by at least one in ten companies in the advertising and market research, logistics, IT service provision and consulting sectors.
+In the sectors of Advertising and Market Research, Logistics, IT service provision and consulting, blockchain technology is used by at least 10% of companies.

 Energy-intensive Industries